 About Our On Site Dental Lab

 At Elite Prosthetic Dentistry, we have maintained our own dental lab for over three decades.
-Here, our highly-trained lab technicians work directly with Dr. Marlin to produce the strongest and most pleasing dental crowns available.
+Here, our highly-trained lab technicians work directly with Dr. Marlin and Dr. Talmazov to produce the strongest and most pleasing dental crowns available.

 We use an exclusive 3D-shading technique that allows our technicians to perfectly replicate the translucencies and internal/external color variances on your natural teeth.
 The end result is a crown that is entirely indistinguishable from those teeth surrounding it.
 This is simply not a possibility when your crowns are processed by someone who has never seen your actual smile and is, therefore, limited in mimicking the internal color of your natural teeth.